hexbatch/hexbatch-core-flow/README.md

 font-awesome-free  https://fontawesome.com/

 sceditor to edit bbcode https://www.sceditor.com/

+diff2html for showing diffs in a nice way , see https://diff2html.xyz/index.html

 ### installation uses npm
  Run `nmp i` to install js dependencies that are not saved in the repo